Scott Findlay

 Scott Findlay (born 16 October 1983) is a Scottish former professional footballer who played as a goalkeeper for Dundee and Livingston.

 Club career

 Findlay started his career in the youth academy of St Johnstone, joining the club when he was 14 years old.
 He moved to Livingston in 2001.
 However he didn't make his first senior team appearance until 2002 during a loan spell at East Stirling.
 The Shire fell to a 4-1 defeat to East Fife on 10 August 2002.

 He signed for Cowdenbeath in 2004 on a short term deal but failed to make an appearance for the club.

-The Perth born keeper had a short lived spell at Alloa under Alan Maitland.
-Findlay was 'badly at fault' as Alloa threw away a two goal lead during one of his rare appearances, against Ayr United in 2007.
-'All the goals were saveable' a bewildered Maitland said post-match.
+Findlay had a short spell at Alloa under Allan Maitland.
+Findlay was "badly at fault" as Alloa threw away a two-goal lead during one of his rare appearances, against Ayr United in 2007.
+"All the goals were saveable," Maitland said post-match.

-The goalkeeper signed for Clyde in 2010 and made 2 appearances.
+The goalkeeper signed for Clyde in 2010 and made two appearances.